 Facts about Mount Sinai

-The history of Mount Sinai Hospital dates back to 1852 when nine Jewish men representing various charities decided to figure out a way to provide free medical care for poor and underserved Jewish residents of New York.
-They first opened a 45-bed hospital called Jews’ Hospital, on West 28th Street.
+The history of Mount Sinai Hospital dates back to 1852 when nine Jewish men representing various charities decided to figure out a way to provide free medical care for poor and under-served Jewish residents of New York.
+They first opened a forty-five-bed hospital called Jews’ Hospital on West 28th Street.
 Although it was a Jewish hospital, it did not turn anyone away.

 Mesothelioma Experts at Mount Sinai

-The extensive and collaborative team at Mount Sinai Hospital and Medical Center provide everything a patient with mesothelioma needs to get the best care.
-From the experts and leadership of mesothelioma specialist Dr. Flores, to the top-notch research, access to clinical trials, and supportive care, patients benefit from everything Mount Sinai has to offer.
-With ongoing research, Mount Sinai is making a big difference in how we understand and treat this cancer and those living with it.
+The extensive and collaborative team at Mount Sinai Hospital and Medical Center provides everything a patient with mesothelioma needs to get the best care.
+From the experts and leadership of mesothelioma specialist Dr. Flores to the top-notch research, access to clinical trials, and supportive care, patients benefit from everything Mount Sinai has to offer.
+With ongoing research, Mount Sinai is making a big difference in how we understand and treat this cancer.Get Your FREE Mesothelioma Packet